 - Travel or otherwise pursuing personal growth/development

 Even if you were laid off and couldn’t find a new job for 6 months, you can balance that time off between applying for new jobs and pursuing some type of additional certification or continuing education course.
-That way employers will see that although you weren’t formally employed, you were assertively working towards your future career goals and strengthening your skills rather than sitting around unproductively.
+That way employers will see that although you weren’t formally employed, you were assertively working towards your future career objectives and goals and strengthening your skills rather than sitting around unproductively.